Protect Yourself Before You Wreck Yourself

 How often should I update my training and certifications?

 I recommend continuing education at least once a year.
-The industry evolves quickly — new techniques, new products, updated safety standards.
+The industry evolves quickly with new techniques, new products, and updated safety standards.
 Staying current keeps your skills sharp and shows clients that you take your profession seriously.
 Many insurance providers also require proof of ongoing education for coverage renewal.

 About the Author

 Jenelle Paris is the founder and CEO of Lash Affair, a professional lash brand she launched in 2014.
-With over a decade of hands-on experience in lashing and product development, Jenelle has trained thousands of artists and built a product line trusted by professionals worldwide.
+She has been lashing since 2009 and has trained thousands of artists, building a product line trusted by professionals worldwide.
 She is committed to elevating industry standards through education, quality tools, and accessible professional-grade products.

 Leave a comment